Reusable Foodware Cafeteria Grants

 - Proposals ranging from $25,000 to $50,000 will be considered.

-- If funds remain after grant awards are announced, applications will continue to be accepted on a rolling basis until funds are depleted.
+- If funds remain after grant awards are announced, we will schedule another round of grant solicitations.

 Grant application timeline